 Road Bear RV is another rental company that has been around for decades and has its customer service fine tuned.
 There are only seven locations in the country, but they are all located around major metropolitan areas like Los Angeles, Denver, and New York City.
 Again, you’ll find higher prices than the peer-to-peer marketplace, but Road Bear RV will offer a ton of planning support and RV education.

-RVshare is another peer-to-peer rental platform with thousands of privately-owned RVs available to rent around the United States.
-They offer renters insurance and roadside assistance, plus a website full of resources for first-time RVers.
+RVshare is another peer-to-peer rental platform with thousands of privately-owned RVs available to rent around the U.S. They offer renters insurance and roadside assistance, plus a website full of resources for first-time RVers.

 Tips for First-Time Renters